MSeidelFed/KineticMSI/USAGE.md

 *Procedure to crop pixels that could cause missinterpretation of the enrichment percentages from each lipid and pixel across datasets*

-The function takes an entire directory or a single file, it grabs either all the csv files within the provided directory or the single csv file.
+The function takes an entire directory or a single file, it grabs either all the csv files within the provided directory or a single csv file.
 In both cases the function grabs each lipid isotopologue and sets to NA all of those pixels that would produce a missinterpretation of the NIA correction leading to missinterpreted enrichment percentages.
-The directory must contain only the csv that want to be corrected, additional csv in the directory will cause errors.
+The directory must contain only the csv files that want to be corrected, additional csv in the directory will cause errors.

 * Filtering step 1 – All pixels with M0 = 0 are deleted (replaced
 with NA).